misiektoja/spotify_profile_monitor/README.md

 spotify_profile_monitor <spotify_user_uri_id> --webhook-profile
 ```

 Use `--webhook` or `--no-webhook` to turn all configured webhook alerts on or off for one run.
-Use `--webhook-provider {discord,ntfy}` to override the configured request format.
+Standard Discord and public `ntfy.sh` URLs automatically correct a stale configured provider.
+Use `--webhook-provider {discord,ntfy}` as an explicit override for self-hosted ntfy or compatible endpoints.

 The recommended way to save the private destination is `--set-webhook-url`.
 Use `--webhook-url URL` only when shell history or process visibility is acceptable.
 See [Webhook Settings](#webhook-settings) for Discord setup, ntfy artwork and advanced payload customization.